 It's all designed to allow your eyes to relax so that falling asleep is easier, and when it's time to wake up, the screen color shifts back to normal.
 It's the best feature found within iOS 9.3.

-iOS 9.3.2, still in beta form with Public Beta 4, is supposed to involve more background tweaks instead of front-facing features.
-The one notable change is that Night Shift and Low-Power Mode work at the same time.
-With iOS 9.3, one disables the other.
+iOS 9.3.3, now out of beta form, involves a bunch of background tweaks instead of front-facing features. iOS 9.3.2 did have one notable change in that Night Shift and Low-Power Mode worked at the same time.
+Originally, with iOS 9.3, one disables the other.

 Multi-user user support... kind of

 Buried in the iOS 9.3 release notes is the first sign of multi-user support, only it's strictly for classroom iPads right now.
 It's one of Tim Cook's favorite Apple products.